Disclaimer: I do not own Hemlock Grove or any of the characters. I only own my OC.

-Aside from finding out that her one and only friend was a werewolf, there was also the fact that she was something else as well.
+Aside from finding out that her one and only friend was a werewolf, there was also the fact that she was something else.
 As Peter had said to her, she wasn't entirely human.
-As if that hadn't freaked her out, there was also the knowledge that she had no idea what she was.
+As if that hadn't freaked her out there was also the knowledge that she had no idea what she was.
 Within those days that have passed, Imogen found herself on more than one occasion actually contemplating talking to her grandmother about this.
 Maybe she would be able to help in some way.
-However her shyness and paranoia got the better of her.
-A little voice inside her kept saying her grandmother would never believe her and think she was a nutcase...and maybe she was...but she didn't want to be called such a thing from her grandmother.
+However, her shyness and paranoia got the better of her.
+A little voice inside her kept saying her grandmother would never believe her and think she was a nutcase...and maybe she was...but she didn't want to be called such a thing by her grandmother.
 Imogen already had enough taunts from her classmates and the rest of the town folk.
 No...she decided she needed to figure what she was on her own.

 Although in a way Imogen wished she was a witch instead of not knowing what she.
 Despite the endless bullying she received over it since arriving to Hemlock Grove, not knowing what she was cause her even more emotional pain.
 The raven haired girl now had a obsessed need to find answers...and she was going to find them alright.